-- All students must reapply for their bursary each academic year. - It is your responsibility to ensure you submit an application for each year. - If you do not reapply for your bursary each academic year, your bursary payments will not continue into the next one.
+- All students must reapply for their bursary each academic year. - It is your responsibility to ensure you submit an application for each year of your course. - If you do not reapply for your bursary each academic year, your bursary payments will not continue into the next one.